Yahel150/Hook-Everything/README.md

 An educational collection of Windows C++ experiments that modify classic Calculator, Notepad, Minesweeper, and Solitaire using DLL injection, API hooking, and executable patching.

-**Suggested project name: Win32 Hook Lab.** It describes the focus on practical experiments with Windows APIs and classic 32-bit applications.

 ## Project overview